Skip to main content

 Canadian Fire Weather Index (FWI) System components and head fire intensities were calculated for fires greater than 2 km2 in size for the boreal and taiga ecozones of Canada from 1959 to 1999.
 The highest noon-hour values were analysed that occurred during the first 21 days of each of 9333 fires.
 Depending on ecozone, the means of the FWI System parameters ranged from: fine fuel moisture code (FFMC), 90 to 92 (82 to 96 for individual fires); duff moisture code (DMC), 38 to 78 (10 to 140 for individual fires); drought code (DC), 210 to 372 (50 to 600 for individual fires); and fire weather index, 20 to 33 (5 to 60 for individual fires).
 Fine fuel moisture code decreased, DMC had a mid-season peak, and DC increased...

-ABSTRACT.
-Lightning and fire characteristics within the Northwest Territories (NWT) jurisdiction of the Mackenzie Basin between 1994 and 1999 are examined using data from the lightning detection network operating in the NWT and from the national Large Fire Database maintained by the Canadian Forest Service.
-The convective storm season with associated lightning activity over this region is short hut intense, with a strong peak in cloud-to-ground lightning during July.
-The maximum area of lightning activity is influenced by local moisture sources and by topography.
-The diurnal distribution of cloud-to-ground flashes indicates that most of the lightning was linked to thunderstorms initiated by daytime heating.
+In this study, the fire regime of the Northwest Territories (NWT, Canada) jurisdiction of the Mackenzie basin was examined, between 1994 and 1999, using data from the lightning detection network operating in the NWT and the fire data from the Canadian Forest Service's national Large Fire Database, and the NWT archive.
+The convective storm season and associated lightning activity were characterized as short but intense with a strong peak in cloud-to-ground lightning during June and July.
+The maximum area of lightning activity was influenced by local moisture sources and by topography.
+The diurnal distribution of strikes indicates that most of the lightning is linked with daytime-heating initiated thunderstorms.
 The...

 View more...